ArnoldoParas/server-dinamico/README.md

 >
 > Become the server.

+### Errors found

+* There's a bug in witch if in the first pulse of the server the server doesnt end up in the first place then  when the server ends up in the first place it's going to try to switch to himself.
+This also means that the host in the fist place will never get to switch to a server.

+* Seems to be that if the server shuts down in the middle of handeling a connection the host recives a error type not supported in code.

 [^1]: The **ConnectionRefused** errors may be diferenciated by copying the last response from the server.
 In the case that there's no last response it means that you are the first device.